soruma/create-amazon-connect-resource/packages/amazon-connect-creator/README.md

-# Create Amazon Connect resource stack
+# Create Amazon Connect stack

 This is a blank project for CDK development with TypeScript.